JakeTheRabbit/HAGR/teros-12/Readme.md

 ## Overview

 This project connects TEROS-12 compatible soil moisture sensors to ESP32 microcontrollers and sends the data to Home Assistant using MQTT.
 It supports both the original TEROS-12 and a Chinese alternative (BGT-SEC(Z2)).
+Originally inspired by https://github.com/kromadg/soil-sensor connecting the THC-S to Home Assistant.

 ## Disclaimer